 Is your small business still using outdated interview and recruitment techniques to find potential candidates?
 If so, you might be missing out on many talented and qualified applicants who could significantly contribute to your work force.
 But, how do you ensure that your current hiring process is allowing you to find the most suitable employees for your business?
-In episode #161, Gene Marks and special guest Kathy Bromage discuss how small business owners can make the most of the job recruitment process.
+Gene Marks and special guest Kathy Bromage discuss how small business owners can make the most of the job recruitment process.

 3:10—Today’s Topic: Are My Hiring and Recruitment Strategies Allowing Me to Find the Best Employees for My Small Business?